Sunday Edit

 Do not claim victory once you are blackhead-free — fighting off the spots is a life-long battle.

-“A study… showed that the comedones refill within 12 days,” explains Thonfeldt.
-“Combining in-office chemical peels with a good at-home skincare regimen that helps keep the pores clear and microbial growth in check will help prevent the need for as [many in-office treatments].”
+“A study… showed that the comedones refill within 12 days,” explains Riley.
+“Good at-home skincare regimen that helps keep the pores clear and microbial growth in check will help prevent the need for as [many in-office treatments].”
 Remember: clear skin can take some commitment, but it is well within your grasp.
 Just so long as you put down that extraction tool.

 Shop